Jaccomando/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 ## Background
 We set out to generate a multiple regression model to predict the effect of different improvements to homes on their sale value using the set of homes sold in 2019 in King County.

+## Data Gathering

+The data is downloaded with the get_dataframes() function.
+The get_tables function filters the data into the subset we want to study, and divides the features into features represented by continuous or ordinal values, ordtable and those that represent different categories of data, cattable.

 ## Data
 We used data from the King County Assessor's free data catalog.